ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-Further, we have split our `EnableRelaySupport` configuration method to allow you to opt into partial concepts of the relay specification.
+Apart from that, we have split the `EnableRelaySupport` configuration method to allow you to opt into partial concepts of the relay specification.

 ```csharp
 services.AddGraphServerQL()